ppy/osu-wiki/wiki/Tournaments/SOFT/6/en.md

 #### Protocol

-- Overlaps between matches may happen in certain stages; as a result, streaming every match is not viable.
+- Overlaps between matches may happen in certain stages.
+As a result, streaming every match is not viable.
 Tournament staff will do their best to give every player in the tourney some stream time.
 - Your matches will be listed in schedules. **It is your duty as a player to properly identify your timeslot and reschedule your match with your opponent as soon as possible if a reschedule is necessary.**
 - Reschedules will only be considered if both players agree to a time.
 This needs to be done and notified to the tournament staff before **Wednesday at 23:59 UTC+0** during the particular week when your match takes place.
 - ***It is your right as a player and tournament entrant to expect that staff will perform to the best of their abilities in moderating matches in such a way that they will conclude in a timely manner.***